ssventra/ssventra/README.md

-### Hey, I'm Shravani Ventrapragada! \n
+### Hey, I'm Shravani Ventrapragada!

-:books: I am currently a student at Arizona State University \n
+:books: I am currently a student at Arizona State University

 :school_satchel: Pursuing Masters in Artificial Intelligence and Robotics

 :mortar_board: Graduating in May 2023

 🌱 I’m currently learning react.js and node.js

 :hatching_chick: I’m looking for help with Tableau.

 :mailbox_with_mail: How to reach me: er.shravaniv@gmail.com

 :woman: Pronouns: She/Her